Product Stewardship and Extended Producer Responsibility (EPR)

 - Review of Extended Producer Responsibility Program Implementation in Greater Vancouver (PDF, file size unknown), 2006.
 This report provides an assessment of British Columbia's stewardship programs through case studies, focusing on assessing the effectiveness of implementation of these programs from a local government perspective.
 Among the issues explored are local governments as service providers.

 - Economic Aspects of Extended Producer Responsibility (2004).
 Organization for Economic Co-operation and Development (OECD).
 This book contains selected papers presented at a December 2002 workshop organized by OECD, including evaluations of EPR programs in Japan, Germany, Canada, and elsewhere.

-- Identifying Opportunity in the Green Economy--Waste Industry (PDF, file size unknown), 2010.
+- Identifying Opportunity in the Green Economy--Waste Industry (PDF, 382 KB), 2010.
 This report, prepared for Zero Waste Simcoe (Ontario, Canada) by Lura Consulting, states that, "The greatest potential for short-term job creation lies in building upon provincial EPR programs and capturing construction and demolition waste.
 New jobs created could also strengthen the potential for further economic spin-offs and medium- to long-term job creation."

 The reports below are more general in nature but provide useful approaches to analyzing the economic and other impacts of a product management system.

 - California Recycling Economic Information Study (PDF, 1.3 MB), 2001.
 The goal of this study was to document the size of the recycling and reuse industry in California.
 Among this study's findings were that the recycling and reuse industry is a significant industry as compared to other major California industries, and that recycling and reuse are inherently value-adding, whereas disposal is not, and value-adding processes support jobs and economic activity.
 Data from this study was incorporated into the National Recycling Coalition's U.S. Recycling Economic Information Study.